-Analysis: Questions, and answers, on that Jeff Bezos-Seahawks rumor
+Analysis: Answering the most pressing questions about Jeff Bezos’ reported interest in the Seahawks

 That she signed off on it helped get the deal done by the April 15 deadline Wilson had set.

-One league source said that moments such as that helped illustrate that if anything, Jody Allen has seemed more gung-ho about owning the team than many might have expected, and that she may be even more willing to take some “win-now’’ style risks than was Paul — the contract also made Wilson the highest-paid player in NFL history at $35 million a year and included a $65 million signing bonus that had to be paid immediately.
+One league source said that moments such as that helped illustrate that if anything, Jody Allen has seemed more gung-ho about owning the team than many might have expected, and that she may be even more willing to take some “win-now’’ style risks than was Paul.
+Wilson’s contract also made him the highest-paid player in NFL history at $35 million a year and included a $65 million signing bonus that had to be paid immediately.

 Asked about his relationship with Jody Allen last winter, Schneider said: “She has been amazing.
-She’s real responsive, she is into it.
-She’s aligned, she wants to win.
+She’s real responsive.
+She is into it.
+She’s aligned.
+She wants to win.
 It’s been great in that regard.’’

-It’s possible some around the league raise questions about her commitment simply because Jody Allen, like Paul, is pretty private — she has done no interviews since taking over the team and, like Paul, isn’t a daily presence in the team’s affairs, the way a Jerry Jones is in Dallas.
+It’s possible some around the league have raised questions about her commitment simply because Jody Allen, like Paul, is pretty private.
+She has done no interviews since taking over the team and, like Paul, isn’t a daily presence in the team’s affairs, the way Jerry Jones is in Dallas.

-Bert Kolde, who was a close friend of Paul Allen’s, remains as the Seahawks Vice Chair and is essentially the daily conduit between Allen and the team — he attends most games, generally sitting in on post-game press conferences.
+Bert Kolde, who was a close friend of Paul Allen’s, remains as the Seahawks Vice Chair and is essentially the daily conduit between Allen and the team.
+He attends most games, generally sitting in on postgame news conferences.

-But while Jody Allen, 61 years old, has said nothing publicly, she made a pretty big symbolic statement when she raised the 12 Flag prior to the Rams game in October when Paul Allen was inducted into the team’s Ring of Honor — many longtime observers of the Allen family and the team viewed that as her “coming out party’’ and her way of making it clear she is fully engaged with the team.
+But while Jody Allen has said nothing publicly, she made a pretty big symbolic statement when she raised the 12 Flag prior to the Rams game in October when Paul Allen was inducted into the team’s Ring of Honor.
+Many longtime observers of the Allen family and the team viewed that as her “coming out party’’ and her way of making it clear she is fully engaged with the team.

 She did release a statement at that time saying in part: “The Seahawks and the 12s are part of what makes Seattle such an exciting city and fantastic community, and the community and the fans were at the forefront of Paul’s mind when he purchased the Seahawks.’’